 Box 1 Stakeholder perspective

 The stakeholder perspective needs to be stated in the Goal & Scope Definition phase of the LCSA study.
+In this context, the word "stakeholders" refers to interested parties generally.

 Example: (from reference [Wulf et al., 2023], on hydrogen-based mobility)